 Question: Where can I park?

 Yes.
-Participants are asked to indicate their run distance when registering but can make their final decision re distance on the day of the event.
+Youth are asked to indicate their run distance when registering but can make their final decision of what distance to run on the day of the event.

 Question: Can I run with my child?